haolin-ds/ComplaintsAnalysis/README.md

 GDP of the WHOLE planet.
 This ridiculous lawsuit starts just from several frustrating phone calls he made to settle some incorrectly deposited checks.
-Except for these extreme case, complaint escalation might make you company lose your customer or ruin your reputation.
+Except for these extreme case, complaint escalation might make your company lose your customer or ruin your reputation.

 ## Solution
 [Complaint Assistant](http://complaintassistant.best) is web app leveraged by machine learning and NLP techniques